 Do you have an old router left behind in your room?
-Ever wondered how it really worked inside?
+Ever wondered how it really works inside?
 Sit tight and get ready, because this is going to be a series of blog posts about reverse engineering a wireless repeater.
 The methodology here can be applied to other IoT devices.

 For the first part, we are going to understand the basics and learn how to collect information about our target.
 If you have any questions, please leave a comment below so I can improve this article.